pitt-crc/lmod_tracking/README.md

 [![](https://app.codacy.com/project/badge/Grade/da5fd23a62874c989f9b80ba201af924)](https://app.codacy.com/gh/pitt-crc/lmod_tracking/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

 Lmod provides [official support](https://lmod.readthedocs.io/en/latest/300_tracking_module_usage.html) for tracking module usage via the system log.

-This repository provides scripts and utilities for ingesting the resulting log data into a MySQL database.
+This repository provides scripts and utilities for ingesting the resulting log data into a MariaDB database.

 ## Setup Instructions

-The following instructions walk through the initialization of a new MySQL database and any related configuration details.
-It is assumed you already have a running MySQL server and Lmod logging is configured on your cluster.
+It is assumed you already have a running MariaDB server and Lmod logging is configured on your cluster.

 If you don't want to read the full instructions (even though you really should), here is a high level summary:

 1. Make sure your system logs are formatted properly
 2. Create a new database and use the `create_tables.sql` script to establish the database schema
-3. Create new database credentials and stash them in a `db.cnf` file
+3. Create new database credentials and write them to a `db.cnf` file
-4. Run the `update_db.sh` as often as is necessary to ingest new log records into the database
+4. Run the `ingest_data.sql` script as often as is necessary to ingest new log records into the database

 ### Configuring Lmod Logging